Wang Yan (entrepreneur): Political and social ventures

 Wang serves as a member of the Central Committee and the head of the IT industry commission of the China National Democratic Construction Association (CNDCA), one of China's eight non-communist democratic political parties.
 In 2006, the IT industry commission of CNDCA submitted the "Personal Information and Data Protection Bill", Wang animated its congressional debate in order to push for its enactment.

-With the coverage of the nation-wide network of CNDCA, Wang founded in 2007 the Yangfan Charity Program (became in 2012 Sina Yangfan Charity Foundation), a non-profit, charitable organization dedicated to provide educational resources for under-privileged children in rural areas of China.
+With the coverage of the nationwide network of CNDCA, Wang founded in 2007 the Yangfan Charity Program (became in 2012 Sina Yangfan Charity Foundation), a non-profit, charitable organization dedicated to provide educational resources for under-privileged children in rural areas of China.
 By 2016, the foundation has donated more than 2 million books.

 In 2004, Wang was one of the 10 founding members of the Society Entrepreneur Ecology (SEE) Foundation, a non-governmental organization initiated by Chinese entrepreneurs committed to ecological environmental protection in China.